Bryanhalambeck/expense-analysis/README.md

 - 🔍 **Sales Department Category Scan**
   Provides a quick summary of how the Sales team spent across all categories except Office Supplies (which was covered in a full detailed analysis).
 Flags all timing issues and outliers.

-📝 **Note:** These exploratory scripts were not fully polished into final charts or visuals in the README, nor were they fully developed and documented like the finalized category heatmap and Sales Office Supplies analysis.
-However, they reflect the complete analytical workflow I would follow to scale this project — providing clear examples of how I would extend the process across all departments and any category flagged for review.

-These scripts helped me cover the full scope of my assigned goal and ensured I could identify issues across departments — even if they weren’t all polished for presentation.
+These scripts helped me cover the full scope of my assigned goal and ensured I could identify issues across departments.

 📁 See all supporting analysis in /exploration/